Fahersto/hookFTW_example/README.md

 ![hookftw banner](img/hookftw_banner.png)
-# Example project
+# hookFTW - example project
-This project demonstrates how to use hookFTW in your project.
-The recommended way is using CMAKE.
+This project demonstrates how to use hookFTW in your project using CMAKE.

 ## Setting up using CMAKE
 1. Clone including submodules: